-When it comes to bottomless brunches, especially at a weekend I personally think Newcastle is lacking.
-The brunch culture, or at least brunches of the free flowing alcohol variety is one of my favourite things when visiting places like London or New York.
+Brunch culture, or at least brunches of the free flowing alcohol variety is one of my favourite things when visiting places like London or New York.
 When it comes to Newcastle there were only one or two places I could think of straight away off the top of my head, but it turns out there are a couple more than that when you start to research.
-Here’s the 6 places you can go for bottomless brunch in Newcastle.
+Since I originally wrote this post back in January, it turns out there’s more than I originally thought, with a few new ones opening.
+So here’s where you can go for bottomless brunch in Newcastle.

 Liquid Brunch at Newcastle Malmaison